 Why are pineapples spiky ?

 Pineapples are spiky because they are a coalescence of multiple fruits, and the small spikes on the side are the rains of each flower that produced the fruit.
 When a pineapple grows, it grows much like a raspberry or blackberry, a compound berry.
-Lots of small berries fused together that form the final fruit.
+Lots of small berries fused together form the final fruit.

 If you’re wondering if you can separate each fruit within a pineapple, you actually can.
 It takes some practice , but it’s a fun party trick that’s going to impress everyone.
 We’ll explain that in a minute, alongside how to cut open a pineapple.